PikachuPenial/Titanmod/PATCHNOTES.md

 - Added a notification when importing HUD codes and resetting HUD settings to default

 - Bender is now the default HUD font for new players (previously Arial)

+- Voice chat indicator is now affected by HUD bounds

+- Voice chat indicator added to the HUD editor preview

 - Fixed "Open Steam Profile" button not working on scoreboard